witten-wu/NLLDS-Manual/docs/workstation.md

 fprintf("GPU time consumption: %.6f seconds\n", gpu_time);
 ```

-- Login to our cluster as a MATLAB user.
+- Login to our workstation as a MATLAB user.
 You can switch to it by command `su matlab`.
 Then type the password got from our administrator.

 ![](img/Xshell10.png)